stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 The third value is an `f64` - just 8 bytes.
 It does not refer to any other memory, so it's just as cheap to copy as to move.

+`Copy` values are only defined by their representation in memory, and when Rust copies, it just copies those bytes elsewhere.
+Similarly, a non-`Copy` value is also _just moved_.
+There is no cleverness in copying and moving, unlike in C++.

 Re-writing with a function call reveals exactly the same error: